sdsearle/Umbrella/README.md

 if you want to remove, modify, or replace any of the functionality we have provided with your own implementation, you are free to do so.

-# Android Versions
-* App should target the latest SDK
-* App must support API versions 19 and up.

 # APIs

 The api package contains an ApiServicesProvider, which provides access to two API classes: